 A Commerce designation in the Ag Reserve will create another special case revision to the long-standing principles set in place to distinguish this unique Tier from the urbanized tiers and surrounding counties, and will remove such applications out of the Commissioners' and public hearing sphere for a mere checklist of requirements that can result in unintended degradation of the Ag Reserve.

-(2) Requiring Less Preservation is the Anthesis of the Ag Reserve Principles and a clear motivation for developers to step in and utilize open space for commerce as is evidenced by the support from JMorton Planning and Landscape Architecture.
+(2) Requiring Less Preservation is the Anthesis of the Ag Reserve Principles

 The Commerce designation proffers two options for preserve requirements: either for sites over 16 acres consistent with commercial designations or for sites over 50 acres.